Fixed Rate vs Adjustable Rate

 A buy-down means that someone else reduces your mortgage payments by paying some portion of them for you in the initial years of the loan.
 For example, a relative or even the seller might pay 3% of your payments in the first year, 2% in the second year, and 1% in the third year.
 This can help you buy a house you might not otherwise be able to afford.

 For more information on the basics of home mortgages, ask the experts.
-We recommend contacting The Mortgage Guys at Spruce Mortgage.
-Visit them on the web at www.vermontmortgageguys.com.
+We recommend contacting Nick Parent at the Vermont Mortgage Company.
+Visit them on the web at VermontMortgageCompany.com

 Questions?
 Contact us today!